| |

 Similar Posts

-Sometimes a print job gets stuck in the queue; the school users can’t delete it themselves etc. You may need to restart the Printer Spooler Service on the curriculum server (or which computer is hosting the printer) and to delete the offending file.
-The Following should be done by whomever is responsible for Curriculum network: Remote into…
+Occasionally a print job may be stuck in the print queue that you cannot clear.
+You may need to restart the Printer Spooler Service on the curriculum server (or which computer is hosting the printer) and to delete the offending file.
+The following should be done by whomever is responsible for Curriculum network: NOTE This will delete all print…